Rubayet19/personal-api-dashboard/memory.md

   - Component-based architecture
   - Type safety with TypeScript
   - Consistent error handling
+- Comprehensive test suite with 84% code coverage
+  - Unit tests for all major components
+  - End-to-end tests for complete user workflow
+  - Tests for edge cases and error handling

 To run the project:
 1. Start the backend: `cd backend && python -m uvicorn app.main:app --reload --host 0.0.0.0 --port 8000`
 2. Start the frontend: `cd frontend && npm run dev`

+To run the test suite with coverage reporting:
+1. Navigate to the backend directory: `cd backend`
+2. Run the tests with coverage: `pytest --cov=app`
+3. For a detailed HTML coverage report: `pytest --cov=app --cov-report=html`

 ## Project Status